On the Sunday Morning, I lazily got up and headed to visit the fishing villages outside of Amsterdam - Volendam and Marken.

 The entire village had a mystical feel to it.

-It was really fun just skipping around the place, as if we had entered a story book and there was nobody else but us.
+It was really fun just skipping around the place, as if I had entered a story book and there was nobody else but me.

-After our desire for mystical feels were satisfied, we hopped on the 315 bus back to Centraal Station and just wandered around the city once again.
+After the desire for mystical feels were satisfied, I hopped on the 315 bus back to Centraal Station and just wandered around the city once again.

-Using another Groupon deal, we had another amazing Turkish dinner in Amsterdam at Bistro Bos.
-We received six starters and a basket of Turkish bread between us.
+Using another Groupon deal, I had another amazing Turkish dinner in Amsterdam at Bistro Bos.

 Deep fried prawn or goat's cheese spring roll